 Uri Singer is President of Passage Pictures and has produced many feature films.
 His latest films Experimenter (2015) and Marjorie Prime (2017) premiered at Sundance, with rave reviews.
 Passage Pictures is currently in pre-production for Ted Melfi's I am Rose Fatou developing upcoming features Rich, starring Matt Damon, Tesla starring Ethan Hawke & Winona Ryder, and Don Delillo’s White Noise.

 Producer / Enrico Saraiva

-Enrico is a partner at Tugawood Pictures, a production and film finance company founded in 2018.
+Enrico Saraiva is a partner at Tugawood Pictures, a production and film finance company founded in 2018.
 Tugawood's first film SKIN won the international critics choice at TIFF - Toronto film festival 2018 and had outstanding reviews from major publications in the US.
 SKIN was acquired by A24 and will be released in 2019.
 Enrico's debut film "Octubre," also premiered at TIFF and Cannes festival and won the "Un Certain Regard" prize.
 Enrico is currently producing a TV series he created for NBC Universal in Brazil and producing two other features films.